richardabendroth/remoter/README.md

 This is useful in case you [replaced](#plug-in-replacement) `Promise` with `Remoter`.

 ##### Remoter.finallyArgument
 `Remoter.finallyArgument` is a boolean property, that when set to *false* prevents passing of an errorOrValue argument to callbacks registered via `.finally`.
 When set to *true*, enables the this behavior.
 This setting can be overridden on the remoter instance with the corresponding [`.finallyArgument`](#finallyargument) property.
-It is advisable to set this proptery to *false* if the callbacks registered using `.finally` TODO!!!!!!.
+It is advisable to set this proptery to *false* if the callbacks registered using `.finally` are optionally accepting arguments that change the desired behavior of the function when supplied with a value.
+If that is the case, you might also want to chech if [`Remoter.instanceArgument`](#remoter-instanceargument) should be set to `false` as well as it supplies an additional instance argument when your callback function is an [anonymous function](#claim-settled-emoter-results).

 Default is *true*.

 ##### Remoter.instanceArgument
 `Remoter.instanceArgument` is a boolean property, that when set to *false* disables the addition of the instance reference to the arguments list when the `.then`, `.catch` and `.finally` callbacks are invoked for those registered callbacks that do not have a prototype (*ArrowFunctions* and *Bound Functions*).
 When set to *true*, enables this behavior.
 This setting can be overridden on the remoter instance with the corresponding [`.instanceArgument`](#instanceargument) property.
+See chapter on [Claim settled Remoter results](#claim-settled-remoter-results) for a detailed description.

 Default is *true*.